AlexisNo/pebo/README.md

 >When the EventEmitter object emits an event, all of the Functions attached to that specific event are called synchronously.
 >Any values returned by the called listeners are ignored and will be discarded.

 So, it is not possible to access values returned by event listeners.
-But it is possible to pass an object as an argument to an event, and because JavaScript passes object arguments by reference, we are be able to see the modifications applied on this object.
-But if the modification is performed asynchronously, we cannot know when it will be available.
+But *it is possible to pass an object as an argument to an event*, and because JavaScript passes object arguments by reference, we are be able *to see the modifications applied on this object*.
+But if the modification is performed *asynchronously*, we cannot know when it will be available.

 Let's write a simple example.
 First, we write a node module containing actions needed to make a pizza `margherita` or `regina`.
 Every action logs a message so